A Landmark Spanish Chart of Florida and the Bahamas

 Important early 19th Century Sea chart of Florida and the Bahamas, one of the earliest Spanish Sea Charts to focus on the coast of Florida and the Bahamas.

-The map offered here is identified as originally published in 1805 and corrected to 1807 and is almost certainly the first detailed map of the region published by the Spanish Hydrographical Office.
+The map offered here was published in 1805 and is almost certainly the first detailed map of the region published by the Spanish Hydrographical Office.
 The map is based largely upon the observations of Dionisio Galiano in the ship San Fulgencio (1799).

 The Spanish agency, the Dirección de Hidrografía, was set up in the late 18th century to disseminate accurate sailing information, about the same time as the British with their Hydrographic branch of the Royal Navy.
 The Spanish were of course the first major sponsors of discovery in the Caribbean, the Gulf of Mexico and mainland Florida.
 As far back as the beginning of the16th century they had started compiling cartographic information on these regions although the information was maintained as a national secret.
 Much of the British and French information was published privately.